-Phil Sharp Homes offers professional real estate representation to buyers in the Lacey Wa area, and to those wishing to purchase a first home or trade up to something newer and better.
-My staff of three assistants, and I, believe that we offer the best plan around (We tailor our plan to each customer) for those looking to buy a home, or find homes for sale in Lacey and the surrounding communities.
+Phil Sharp Homes offers professional real estate representation to buyers in the Lacey WA area, and to those wishing to purchase a first home or trade up to something newer and better.
+My staff of two assistants, and I, believe that we offer the best plan around (we tailor our plan to each customer) for those looking to buy a home, or find homes for sale in Lacey and the surrounding communities.

-Did you know that when purchasing a home, buyer representation with me is free.
-Thru our relationship with the MLS, we are able to show and sell every real estate listing in Pierce and Thurston counties, and in fact in all of Washington.
+Did you know that when purchasing a home, buyer representation with me is FREE?!?
+Through our relationship with the MLS, we are able to show and sell every real estate listing in Pierce and Thurston counties, and in fact in all of Washington.
 Our contract with the Multiple Listing Service ensures that while we represent the interests of the buyer, the seller pays the bills.

 I make my services available to anyone interested in the Lacey area Real Estate market.
 Whether you are just seeking information, or are needing to make a move right away, I am willing to offer my advice, and my services, on your schedule and when you are ready.

 I expect that while you are in the initial stages of looking, you may not want to form a relationship with a real estate agent...which is understandable.
 I make all of my resources available with no strings attached, and when the time is right and you are ready to start working with an agent I hope that you will make the decision to work with me.

 Don't forget to visit our Relocation Department and Meet Jen Warren, YOUR JBLM Relocation Sponsor.
 She can answer any additional questions you may have about Lacey, WA or anything else that you need to know and help make your move easier.
 Contact us to get a Relocation Packet filled with area information surrounding JBLM Military Base.

 Phil Sharp 1SG, Retired & Owner/Broker of Phil Sharp Homes